On the Persistence of QPOs During the SGR 1806-20 Giant Flare: RESULTS

 If we assume for simplicity that $\gamma_j=\gamma$ and $a_j=a$ for all $j$, then the power density becomes

 If all of the flares are in phase ($\phi_j=\phi$ for all $j$), then the squared factor is $m^2$; if the flares occur at random phases then the expectation value of the squared factor is $m$.

 This indicates that even if $T\gg 1/\gamma$, the characteristic width of the peak in the power density spectrum will be $\sim\gamma$.
-This provides a possible explanation for a puzzle noted by \citet{2006ApJ...653..593S}: that the frequency widths would imply a decay time far shorter than the lengths of the data segments being analyzed.
+This provides a possible explanation for a puzzle noted by \citet{2006ApJ...653..593S}: that if the frequency widths are caused by exponential decay then the implied decay time would be far shorter than the lengths of the data segments being analyzed.

 We also note that there are circumstances in which the signal could appear to be extremely significant over a relatively long interval of data.
 If, for example, there are several flares whose phases happen to line up, then the power density will be increased significantly compared to the power density when the flares have phases that are more evenly distributed between 0 and $2\pi$.
 Moreover, because power density spectra have greater frequency resolution when the interval is longer, even a weak signal with a significant frequency breadth could be detected with high significance because for long-duration data sets there will be many independent frequency bins with powers in excess of the Poisson average.
 Thus it seems possible that most of the apparently persistent QPOs in the giant flare of SGR~1806$-$20 are actually composed of multiple independent flares.